Kristina Carlson

-Kristina Carlson (born 31 July 1949 in Helsinki), also known by her pen name Mari Lampinen, is a Finnish novelist, poet and writer.
+Anna Kristina Carlson (31 July 1949 – 28 July 2026), also known by her pen name Mari Lampinen, was a Finnish novelist, poet and writer.

+Life and career

+Carlson was born in Helsinki on 31 July 1949.
 Her novels include Maan ääreen, Herra Darwinin puutarhuri and William N. Päiväkirja.
-She has also written several books for young adults.
-Carlson lives in Helsinki.
+She also wrote several books for young adults under the pen name Mari Lampinen.
+Carlson died on 28 July 2026 in Helsinki, at the age of 76.